August 28, 2020 min read

 In this blogpost, we have unpacked the GGP for providers who are looking to offer micro-credential programs.

-Good news for busy learners: a micro-credential is shorter than your usual university course.
+Good news for busy learners: a micro-credential course is shorter than your usual university course.
 It could be a small part of an accredited program or a stand-alone course:

 An education provider may split one of the courses in their undergraduate degree in Business (e.g. Management, Theory and Practice) into a few different micro-credentials.
 One of them could be “Functional Management”.
-Ali, an entrepreneur with 7 years of experience can enrol in this micro-credential and gain the knowledge and competency on this specific skill.
+Ali, an entrepreneur with 7 years of experience can enrol in this micro-credential course and gain the knowledge and competency on this specific skill.

-Upon successful completion of a micro-credential, candidates are awarded with a digital certification.
+Upon successful completion of a micro-credential course, candidates are awarded with a digital certification.
 This could be in the form of a digital badge or a certificate.
 The GGP states that digital certificates should be safe, secure, shareable and contain key information on the provider, the learner, what they have learned, and what they have achieved.

 Micro-credentials can be stacked towards a larger unit of competencies developed via a range of pathways.
-What this means is that a candidate may complete various micro-credentials offered by one or many providers based on their own needs and at their own pace, then use them to apply for credit towards an accredited qualification.
+What this means is that a candidate may complete various micro-credential courses offered by one or many providers based on their own needs and at their own pace, then use them to apply for credit towards an accredited qualification.

 One interesting thing to note: alongside micro-credentials, a candidate’s prior skills and work or life experiences may also be taken as credits towards an accredited program.
 This means that it is possible to use recognition of informal and non-formal learning, like your work experiences or completion of a MOOC to seek qualifications.